-3. Considering that L-lysine acts as a bidentate ligand and that two L-lysine coordinate to one Cu2+ ion in the presence of aqueous hydroxide, draw the structure of the intermediate complex.
+3. Considering that L-lysine acts as a bidentate ligand and that two molecules of L-lysine coordinate to one Cu^{2+} ion in the presence of aqueous hydroxide, draw the structure of the intermediate complex.

-(Complex
+Complex

-Fortunately, in the synthesis of levobupivacaine shown below, the same amino group reacts even without Cu^{2+} salt.
+Fortunately, in the synthesis of levobupivacaine shown below, the same amino group reacts even without the use of Cu^{2+} salt.